 TreasuryDirect announced that I Bonds bought between May and October 2023 will have a 0.9% fixed rate plus a variable rate that changes every six months.
-This new fixed rate is the highest we’ve ever seen in 15 years.
+This fixed rate is the highest we’ve ever seen in 15 years.
+I expect that the new fixed rate to be announced on November 1 will go up again, possibly to 1.5%.

 Low Fixed Rate on Older I Bonds